erizov/Professor/semester_4/lecture_19_distributed_patterns/gossip_protocol/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Gossip Protocol to solve a production issue
+10. Design a structure that uses Gossip Protocol to tackle a production issue
 11. Create unit tests with 100% code coverage for Gossip Protocol
 12. Write a technical blog post explaining Gossip Protocol to beginners